- Dynamics of social anger among young people in the World

-- Life course and social emotions (social anger, loneliness)
+- Life course and social emotions (anger, hope, loneliness)

 - International and intra-national comparisons